We love products

 - Multinational competitors who own their own factories have international supply chain efficiencies and access to huge amounts of capital.
 They are often the most cashed-up and in many cases have been in their respective category for decades.
 This is their sustainable competitive advantage.

 - Then you have Thankyou.
-We don’t own the store, we work with contract manufacturers and because of our 100% For model we don’t have access to huge amounts of capital.
+We don’t own the store, we work with contract manufacturers and because of our all-for model we don’t have access to huge amounts of capital.

 So, while we don’t have the sustainable competitive advantage that our competitors do, we do have an advantage.
 We believe it’s the brand, purpose & the power of the movement of people who stand behind it.
 The only challenge was our competitive advantage wasn’t sustainable.
 Every time we went head to head with the competitors in a category we executed an amazing and successful launch - but very quickly everyone else would use their sustainable competitive advantage to wear us down and in some cases, crush us.